-BMW has released new images, a new video and fresh detail of its i4 electric saloon ahead of the car's unveiling later this year.
+BMW has released new images, a new video and fresh detail of the BMW i4 electric saloon ahead of the car's unveiling later this year.

-The latest official shots of thinly disguised prototypes were taken as part of the brand’s final phase of dynamic testing of the model, which is closely linked in design to the yet-to-be-revealed 4 Series Gran Coupé.
+The latest official shots of thinly disguised prototypes were taken as part of BMW’s final phase of dynamic testing of the model, which is closely linked in design to the yet-to-be-revealed 4 Series Gran Coupé.

 BMW claims this fine-tuning will ensure “that the spontaneous power delivery of the electric motor is combined with precisely controllable handling in every situation, fascinating cornering dynamic, optimised traction in all weather and road conditions and perfectly balanced ride comfort”.

 The i4 will get its own damping system design to reduce “dipping movements of the body” under acceleration or braking.
 An “actuator-related wheel slip limitation” system aims to boost traction and stability, too.

 BMW claims the 523bhp motors will allow for a 0-62mph time of around four seconds.
 The firm says output has been chosen to mirror the power of a V8 engine in current BMW models and claims the set-up will offer “outstanding performance characteristics and exceptionally high efficiency”.